welteki/docs.actuated.dev/docs/faq.md

 ![Conceptual flow of starting up a new ephemeral runner](images/conceptual.png)

 > The conceptual overview showing how a MicroVM is requested by the control plane.

-A short-lived token is used to register each new runner, which has been encrypted with the public key of the agent.
+MicroVMs are only started when needed, and are registered with GitHub by the official GitHub Actions runner, using a short-lived registration token.
+The token is been encrypted with the public key of the agent.
 This ensures no other agent could use the token to bootstrap a token to the wrong organisation.

 Learn more: [Self-hosted GitHub Actions API](https://docs.github.com/en/rest/actions/self-hosted-runners#create-a-registration-token-for-an-organization)